QODIO/ease-doc/Statements and Methods.md

-# Ease Templates Refernece - Statments
+# Ease Templates Reference - Statments and Methods

 Statements
 * [for (endfor)](#for)